|31 Jan 2013||#1|

 Does the placement of the boot and system partitions contribute to this difference in login speed?
 When your boot and system partitions are on different drives, does that improve performance because--maybe--Windows is accessing both the system and boot partitions simultaneously?

-This isn't a huge problem--both systems run great--but I'm planning on decommissioning the Windows 7 system with the slower login time so that I have only the faster one remaining, but if having the system and boot partitions on the same drive causes this lag, I want to know this in advance.
+This isn't a huge problem--both systems run great--but I'm planning on decommissioning the Win7 system with the slower login time so that I have only the faster one remaining, but if having the system and boot partitions on the same drive causes this lag, I want to know this in advance.

 Thanks in advance.

 Never mind.
 I solved my problem as follows:

 (Note: My system was configured so that the Primary Master (PM) drive, which contained the Win7 installation I wanted to get rid of, was first in the boot order.
 The Win7 installation I wanted to keep was on the Primary Slave (PS) drive.)

 2. Entered BIOS menu and re-arranged the hard disk boot priority so that the PS drive was first.

 3. On restart, there is no menu to select the operating system; it boots directly into the Win7 installation I wanted to keep.

 4. Analysis of the disks in Disk Management found that my desired Win7 installation was now marked as the System (exactly the result I was looking for).